Showing posts with label granddaugher. Show all posts

 Inside Independence Hall

-It was in this building that George Washington was appointed a commander in chief of the Continental Army in 1775 and the Declaration of Independence was adopted on July 4, 1776.
+In this building, George Washington was appointed a commander in chief of the Continental Army in 1775 and the Declaration of Independence was adopted on July 4, 1776.
 The American flag was agreed upon in 1777, the Articles of Confederation were adopted in 1781, and the US Constitution was drafted in 1787.

 History of the Liberty Bell: